 Also revealed in the soil test was a noticeable difference in organic matter.
-Overall, organic humus has increased from .42 to 2.8% – something that is crucial to the health of sand-based soils.
+Overall, organic humus has increased from 0.42 to 2.8% – something that is crucial to the health of sand-based soils.
 Why is humus crucial to sandy soils?
-It increases the soils capacity to hold and store essential plant nutrients, decreases the potential for leaching, assists in the remediation of excess sodium and bicarbonate and provides a sustainable food source for both plants and beneficial soil biology.
+It increases the capacity of the soil to hold and store essential plant nutrients, decreases the potential for leaching, assists in the remediation of excess sodium and bicarbonate, and provides a sustainable food source for both plants and beneficial soil biology.
 Yet, thatch has decreased.
-“That’s because the biology within Holganix was converting all of the old growth found in the organic matter into nutrients that are available to the plant,” explains Boyd.
+“That’s because the biology within Holganix was converting all of the old-growth found in the organic matter into nutrients that are available to the plant,” explains Boyd.

 Furthermore, Boyd’s soil organic carbon to nitrogen ratio increased dramatically after one year of Holganix.
 “My carbon to nitrogen ratios are better than they used to be,” says Boyd.
 “That’s awesome because all of that free carbon is food for the microbes and the microbes just take off!”

 Overall, Boyd is excited by the progress he’s seen with Holganix at Orchid Island.
 “Soil microbiology is going to be a hot topic in the next ten years and Holganix is right in the middle of it,” says Boyd.